PlaidCloud/website/content/en/docs/home/supported-doc-versions.md

   title: Available Documentation Versions
 ---

-This website contains documentation for the current version of Kubernetes and the four previous versions of Kubernetes.
+This website contains documentation for the current version of PlaidCloud and the four previous versions of PlaidCloud.